The Archive Collection

 Inverclyde Archives cares for a rich and varied collection of archival material spanning over 400 years of Inverclyde's history.
-The collection includes business and personal records as well as records of the former Burghs of Greenock, Gourock and Port Glasgow.
+The collection includes business, clubs, organisational and personal records as well as records of the former Burghs of Greenock, Gourock and Port Glasgow.

 Our finding aids will help to you explore the range of documents we hold, and are available to download from the links under 'Documents'.

 1635: Greenock was created a Burgh of Barony

 1833 & 1882: The Burgh was enlarged under acts of parliament in these years

 1840 & 1864: Greenock became a Police Burgh under a local act from 1840 and by general act from 1865.
 Police Burghs were towns who adopted acts of Parliament to elect a town council responsible for policing, paving, lighting and cleansing

 1930: Greenock became a Large Burgh under the Local Government (Scotland) Act, 1929

 1975: Greenock Burgh was abolished and was merged into Inverclyde District Council